preames/public-notes/riscv/whole-register-move-abi.rst

 Options
 -------

-As of the 2024-11-21 LLVM RISCV Sync Up, the consensus appears to be that we're going to pursue Option 2 - the compiler side changes.
-I personally disagree with this, but don't care enough to try and drive the alternative.
+As of the 2024-11-21 LLVM RISCV Sync Up, the consensus appeared to be that we're going to pursue Option 2 - the compiler side changes.
+In offline discussion, it was revealed that some information was accidentally misreported, so this is still an open question.

 Option 1 - Change the ABI
 =========================